joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 In this way:

 - We can put all the logic codes into the `Component function` and manage it separately;
-- Then we can put all the JSX codes into the `template function`, and support `sub template tags` to manage JSX codes that need to be reused.
+- Then we can put all the JSX codes into the `template function`, and support `template tags` to manage JSX codes that need to be reused.

 **When the component code is large and the logic is complex, the benefits of visual isolation are obvious.**